-The identification and management of risks is the responsibility of the Governing Body and the University management.
-The processes ensure that a culture of risk management is embedded amongst staff.
-The University has in place a risk management programme that seeks to limit the adverse effects on the performance of the institution and the system to manage these risks is described in the statement of internal control.
+The approval of risk management processes, including the University's high level risk register, and risk management framework are delegated by the Governing Body to the Audit Committee, which reviews identified risks on a termly basis.
+The processes ensure that a culture of risk management is embedded across the University.
+The University's risk management framework seeks to limit the adverse effects on the performance of the institution and the system to manage these risks is described in the statement of internal control.

-The system of internal control is based on an ongoing process designed to identify the principal risks to the achievement of policies, aims and objectives; to evaluate the nature and extent of those risks; and to manage them efficiently, effectively and economically.
-This process has been in place for the year ended 31 July 2018 and up to the date of approval of the financial statements, and accords with guidance from the Office for Students and Turnbull.
+The system of internal control is based on an ongoing process designed to identify the principal risks to the achievement of strategic policies, aims and objectives; to evaluate the nature and extent of those risks; and to manage them efficiently, effectively and economically.
+This process has been in place for the year ended 31 July 2019 and up to the date of approval of the financial statements, and accords with the requirements of the Office for Students.

-The Governing Body's review of the effectiveness of the system of internal control is also informed by the work of the executive managers within the University, who have responsibility for the development and maintenance of the internal control framework, by the work of the Internal Auditor, and by comments made by the External Auditor in their management letter.
+The Governing Body's review of the effectiveness of the system of internal control is also informed by the work of the Senior Management Team within the University, who have responsibility for the development and maintenance of the internal control framework, by the work of the Internal Auditor, and by comments made by the External Auditor in their management letter.